lgi-devs/lgi/docs/guide.md

     action.sensitive = false

-Although `Gtk.Builder.get_object()` method is marked as returning `GObject*`, LGI actually checks the real type of returned object and assigns proper type to it, so `builder:get_object('window1')` returns instance of `Gtk.Window` and `builder:get_object('action1')` returns instance of `Gtk.Action`.
+Although `Gtk.Builder.get_object()` method is marked as returning `GObject*`, lgi actually checks the real type of returned object and assigns proper type to it, so `builder:get_object('window1')` returns instance of `Gtk.Window` and `builder:get_object('action1')` returns instance of `Gtk.Action`.

-Another mechanism which allows complete lack of casting in LGI is automatic interface discovery.
+Another mechanism which allows complete lack of casting in lgi is automatic interface discovery.
 If some class implements some interface, the properties and methods of the interface are directly available on the class instance.